fujitatomoya/ros_k8s/docs/Setup_Kubernetes_Cluster.md

 The above diagram shows that one of the CNI implementation called `flannel` to provide overlay network to application containers.
 Using CNI plugin underneath, container runtime adds the interface to the container namespace via a call to the CNI plugin and allocates the connected subnetwork routes via calls to the IP Address Management (IPAM) plugin.

-Here it does not explain details about CNI but the point is CNI needs to be well considered based on your use case or application requirements since CNI is the network interface backend for application containers.
+Here it does not explain details about CNI but CNI needs to be well considered based on your use case or application requirements since CNI is the network interface backend for application containers.
-In this repository, we use [WeaveNet](https://github.com/weaveworks/weave) as CNI plugin for Kubernetes Cluster.
-[WeaveNet](https://github.com/weaveworks/weave) supports 100% layer 2 emulation network, that also supports multicast used by DDS / ROS 2 most likely, this work just out-of-the-box experience to get started.

 ## Setup Kubernetes API Server